Investigation into whether Council for the Township of Russell held an illegal closed meeting on June 1, 2015

 Municipal Freedom of Information and Protection of Privacy Act, RSO 1990 c M.56.

 “The ABCs of Education and Training”: Investigation into City of Oshawa Development Services Committee Special Meeting of May 22, 2008, Ontario Ombudsman, 23 March 2009, online.

-Local Authority Services, Report to the Corporation of the County of Essex Regarding the Investigation of the Closed Meeting of Essex County Council Held On July 2, 2009 (September 2009: Amberley Gavel Ltd.) online at pg 13.
+Local Authority Services, This link opens in a new tabReport to the Corporation of the County of Essex Regarding the Investigation of the Closed Meeting of Essex County Council Held On July 2, 2009 (September 2009: Amberley Gavel Ltd.) online at pg 13.